 The more such behaviors you see in your marriage—coming from either you or your spouse—the more slippery the slope.
 And, of course, focusing on how you resolve conflict alone isn’t the whole story: You need to ask yourself what you’re doing when you’re not fighting, too.
 Keeping in mind John Gottman’s now-famous 5:1 formula—that it takes five happy-making, restorative, and constructive moments to outweigh the effect of a destructive one—here are some of the behaviors that take us furthest from that ideal and most damage our relationships.
 If you want out, then by all means, do the following: 1.
 The Psychology of Music.
 Jdm15923a.
 Why You Should Be Sleeping in the Nude.
 Como flechar o coração de todos aqueles que conhecer.
 Psychology studies relevant to everyday life from PsyBlog.
 10 Best-Ever Anxiety-Management Techniques.

 Como fazer alguém se apaixonar por você.
 Eles só se encontraram por causa de um questionário.

-A equipe do psicólogo Arthur Aron (aquele mesmo da pesquisa na Ponte Suspensa de Capilano) havia convidado voluntários para responder a uma série de perguntas sobre estilo de vida, hobbies, interesses etc. You're Distracted.
+A equipe do psicólogo Arthur Aron (aquele mesmo da pesquisa na Ponte Suspensa de Capilano) havia convidado voluntários para responder a uma série de perguntas sobre estilo de vida, hobbies, interesses etc. Com base nessas respostas, Aron formou uma série de casais que dividiam gostos e ideias parecidos para ficar frente a frente e conversar.
+Cada dupla se sentou em uma sala confortável, só os dois, sem ninguém por perto, e começaram a conversar.
+You're Distracted.
 This Professor Can Help. - Technology.
-By Marc Parry Seattle Matthew Ryan Williams for The Chronicle Before each class session, David Levy leads his students in a few minutes of meditation.
+By Marc Parry.